-- limited to the scope of the information, Documents or evidence provided by the witness/witnesses.
-The Board may limit Intervenors to questioning within the scope of their intervention.
-The Board may prescribe limits in terms of the time available or form of questioning of a witness or panel of witnesses by any Parties.
-Questioning outside of these limits may be permitted at the Board's discretion, but only to the extent necessary for full and true disclosure of the relevant and material facts. - 116.127.
-If a witness or panel of witnesses is unable to respond to a question raised during the Public Hearing, the Board may permit the partyParty to defer a response until later in the Public Hearing, or may direct that written submissions, and replies to those written submissions, be filed with the Board after the Public Hearing.
+- 116. Questioning of a witness or panel of witnesses by another party shall be limited to the scope of the evidence provided by the witness/witnesses.
+Questioning outside of these limits may be permitted at the Board's discretion, but only to the extent necessary for full and true disclosure of the relevant facts. - 117.
+If a witness or panel of witnesses is unable to respond to a question raised during the Public Hearing, the Board may permit the party to defer a response until later in the Public Hearing, or may direct that written submissions, and replies to those written submissions, be filed with the Board after the Public Hearing.

-Public Hearings Conducted by Teleconference/Videoconference
+Public Hearings Conducted by Teleconference

-- When the Board determines that it is appropriate for a Public Hearing to be conducted by teleconference/videoconference, the Board will issue a project-specific Board Order to govern the conduct of this form of Public Hearing. - In general, the Rules governing the conduct of a Public Hearing in the community (Rules 113113103-127127117) will apply to Public Hearings conducted by teleconference/videoconference, subject only to those modifications necessary to reflect the limits associated with teleconference/videoconference participation by all participants.
+- 118. When the Board determines that it is appropriate for a Public Hearing to be conducted by teleconference, the Board will issue a project-specific Board Order to govern the conduct of this form of Public Hearing. - 119.
+In general, the Rules governing the conduct of a Public Hearing in the community (Rules 103 -117) will apply to Public Hearings conducted by teleconference, subject only to those modifications necessary to reflect the limits associated with teleconference participation by all participants.